OnikurYH/minecraft-text-js/README.md

 ## Build

-You can build this library by yourself
+You can build this library by yourself =P

 ### Pre-build requirements
 * git